apache/flink/docs/dev/batch/index.md

         pick the best strategy according to those estimates.
 {% highlight java %}
 // This executes a join by broadcasting the first data set
-// using a hash table for the broadcasted data result = input1.join(input2, JoinHint.BROADCAST_HASH_FIRST)
+// using a hash table for the broadcast data result = input1.join(input2, JoinHint.BROADCAST_HASH_FIRST)
                .where(0).equalTo(1);
 {% endhighlight %}